ByteOverlord/Watch_Quake/README.md

 Open the GitHub WatchQuake Xcode project.

+In WatchQuake project file go to:
+`WatchQuake -> Targets -> WatchQuake -> Signing & Capabilities`

-In WatchQuake project file go to “Targets” and for the “WatchQuake” select your own “Team” and write a unique “Bundle Identifier” in “Signing & Capabilities”.
+Select your "Team" and write a unique “Bundle Identifier”.

 ![Screenshot](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/Game_Install_Guide_03.png)
+ Then in WatchQuake project file go to:
+`WatchQuake -> Targets -> WatchQuake Watch App -> Signing & Capabilities`

- Then select the “WatchQuake Watch App” in “Targets” and select the same “Team” as in “WatchQuake” and the “Bundle Identifier” Should be the same as in “WatchQuake” target with “.watchkitapp” added at the end.
+Select your "Team" and use the same “Bundle Identifier” as previously but with “.watchkitapp” added at the end.

 ![Screenshot](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/Game_Install_Guide_04.png)